-Th LRC is located in Owen Hall.
-It houses more than 38,000 volumes of printed books, over 700 audio-visual items and approximately 40 periodical titles and provides access to more than 70,000 electronic books through EBSCOHost and to numerous online databases through the Alabama Virtual Library.
+The LRC is located in Owen Hall.
+It houses more than 33,000 volumes of printed books, over 700 audio-visual items and provides access to more than 70,000 electronic books through EBSCOHost and to numerous online databases through the Alabama Virtual Library.
 The LRC also maintains special collections on genealogy and Southern history.

-The services offered by the LRC include circulation, reference, interlibrary loan, academic reserve, library instruction and other customized services to meet special needs.
+The services offered by the LRC include circulation, reference, interlibrary loan, academic reserve, library instruction, LibGuides and other customized services to meet special needs.

-Th LRC operates with the following objectives:
+The LRC operates with the following objectives:

-- To promote information literacy by conducting library instruction for students, staff, faculty and other members of the community. - To develop, implement and manage quantitative and qualitative improvements to the library's resources and services in support of the College's academic, administrative and community-based programs and initiatives. - To conduct systematic assessment of the usability, adequacy and accessibility of the library's resources to support the College's academic, administrative and community-based programs and initiatives.
+- To promote information literacy by conducting library instruction for students, staff, faculty and other members of the community. - To develop, implement and manage quantitative and qualitative improvements to the library's resources and services in support of the College's academic, administrative and community-based programs and initiatives. - To conduct systematic assessment of the usability, adequacy and accessibility of the library's resources to support the College's academic, administrative and communitybased programs and initiatives.

-Th LRC hours of operation are:
+The LRC hours of operation are: